abhi98khandelwal/HINT/README.md

 `python manage.py runserver`

-3. Now you can run the website by typing *http://127.0.0.1:8000/* in the address bar of the browser.
+3. Now you can run the website by typing http://127.0.0.1:8000/ in the address bar of the browser.

+### How to check result?

+Navigate to http://127.0.0.1:8000/predict/ to check the result of the previous form filled.